A larp inspired by What We Do In The Shadows movie (2014) and tv-show (2019-) in Trondheim, Norway

 Game start will be at 14.00 (2 pm) but we expect you to be there from 13.00/1 pm for a pre-briefing.
-The larp will take a food break in the middle of the larp (between the grievances and the party) and the larp will continue until around 22.00/10 pm.
-There will be an Afterparty until midnight.
+The larp will take a food break in the middle of the larp (between the grievances and the party) and the larp will continue until around 22.00/10 pm followed by an Afterparty.

 Where: Trondheim, Norway.
 Trykkeriet Scene (a basement venue – unfortunately not wheelchair accessible) in the city center.
 Address: Olav Tryggvasons gt 5 (entrance is in the alley between Burger King and Moskus bar).